 This way of looking at “the Kiss” is, again, a respectful interpretation of Klimt attraction for mythology.

 IX.
 THE LAUREL BRANCHES OF DAPHNE.
 LAUREL BRANCHES GROW NATURALLY AT THE BASE OF THE TRUNK.

-If we look at Daphne’s right arm in “The Kiss”, we see that it has a strange position and shape, because it is becoming a branch.
+If we look at Daphne’s right arm in «The Kiss», we see that it has a strange position and shape, because it is becoming a branch.
 More explicit are the golden laurel branches that grow on his feet.
 It is not strange because the laurel sprouts naturally at the base of the trunk.
 At this point Klimt masterfully changes the direction of the branches because instead of upwards they grow downwards.
 Once again a veiled feature of Daphne’s metamorphosis.
-Here we compare this detail with an illustration by Apollo and Daphne of a Canzoniere of Petrarch from about 1500 (at left) [miniature,attributed to Liberale da Verona: Codices Guelferbytani Extravagantes, nº 277,4, fol.
+Here we compare this detail with an illustration by Apollo and Daphne of a Canzoniere of Petrarch from about 1500 (at left) [miniature, attributed to Liberale da Verona or Giovanni Pietro Birago: Codices Guelferbytani Extravagantes, nº 277,4, fol.
 23 r.
 Herzog-August Bibliotheke, Wolfenbüttel].
-We see in the illustration that the branches grow in Daphne at the base of the trunk.
+We see in the illustration, taken as an example, that the branches grow in Daphne at the base of the trunk.
 These branches are visible also, for example, in the Daphne of Bernini.